alogia/documents/posts/multicultralism.md

 assumption and to inveigh against a question slipped too deep into the firmament.
 Only with another culture are we unable to create a narrative out of seemingly unrelated events, to pull a story which makes sense from the chaos and think ourselves a possible character in this history but for mere chance.

+As with all these notions, there has be constructed some vast difference between the dominant culture, and